wazo-platform/wazo-doc/source/cti_client/cti_client.rst

 5. Select ``false`` as value
 6. Repeat steps 3 to 6, but replace ``callto`` by ``tel`` at step 4

-The next time that you click on a telephone link, firefox will ask you to choose an application.
+The next time that you click on a telephone link, Firefox will ask you to choose an application.
 You will then be able to choose the XiVO client for handling telephone numbers.